upvalue/meditations/README.md

 To use SSL, you'll need to set up nginx (or another webserver) as a proxy.

+# Dependencies

+- Go libraries: See Godeps/Godeps.json
+- JS libraries: See package.json
+- Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)

 # Development

 Note that webpack is required for development.
 Use `webpack -w`.

+Although this is a Go package, it is intended to be run directly from the repo and not installed with `go get`.

 # Viewing internal documentation

     $ yarn run jsdoc
     $ yarn run godoc

-# Dependencies
+# Internals

+## Directories and files of interest

+- `backend/` Go backend code
+- `js/` Frontend code
+- `js/webpack` Webpack entry points
-- Go libraries: See Godeps/Godeps.json
+- `main.go` Go command entry point
-- JS libraries: See package.json
-- Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)

 # Attribution